jecaro094/jecaro094/README.md

 **Senior Backend Engineer · Python 🐍**

+I build reliable backend systems for high-throughput APIs, asynchronous workloads, event-driven architectures and data-intensive applications.

-I build scalable APIs, microservices and data platforms with Python — Django, FastAPI, Flask, Kafka, Celery and AWS.
-I care about clean architecture, meaningful tests and software that stays maintainable after the first release.
+My main focus is **Python**, with experience across **Django, FastAPI, Kafka, Celery and AWS**.
+I care about simple architecture, meaningful tests, observability and software that remains maintainable as systems and teams grow.

 ## ⚡ Tech I work with